‘How To Meal Plan & Meal Prep For Weight Loss Like A Pro – Full Guide’ – Monica May

 If the chicken is on sale, you can just add it up to your meals instead of let’s say turkey or tuna.

-They’re cheap, yet they’re so practical to take with you at work, school or anywhere you go.
+They are pretty cheap, yet they’re so practical to take with you at work, college, or anywhere you go.

 Here’re the containers I use:

 Or, if you like it better, you can always prep in jars.